-Ph.D. student earning a Doctor of Philosophy in Public Policy Analysis & Sociology
+Ph.D. student earning a Doctor of Philosophy in Public Policy Analysis and Sociology

 Cornell University, College of Human Ecology